Policies and Procedures

 Courses may be cross-listed with multiple department prefixes.
 When a course is cross-listed in two or more ways, it remains a single course.
 Students work from the same syllabus toward the same learning outcomes, and there is no differentiation of instruction.
 Course numbers, titles, descriptions, and prerequisites should normally match.
 Regardless of which course prefix a student registers under, the course counts toward the same requirement in their degree audit.
 Lower-division courses may not be cross-listed with upper-division courses, and upper-division courses make not be cross-listed with graduate courses.
 Two different courses, including courses at different levels, may meet with each other.
 They should normally have different syllabuses and learning outcomes with clearly differentiated instruction, particularly when lower-division, upper-division, or graduate courses meet together.
 There should be clear pedagogical and/or operational reasons for the courses to meet at the same time in the same place.
 A course that meets with another counts in a student’s degree audit only under its own prefix and course number.

-The college may place administrative holds for students with outstanding financial obligations, overdue library books, library fines, bad checks, or other obligations to the college.
+The university may place administrative holds for students with outstanding financial obligations, overdue library books, library fines, bad checks, or other obligations to the university.
 Once a hold has been placed, students may be prevented from registering or obtaining diplomas or official transcripts until the obligation is met.
 Unofficial informational transcripts are available on Self-Service.

 Students are expected to attend all sessions of each class.
 Specific attendance requirements are established by each instructor, and such requirements are enforced by the university.
 Students are responsible for making sure they have dropped courses that they do not plan to attend.

 A completed Application for Independent or Directed Studies course, signed by the instructor and School Dean, must be submitted to the Registrar’s Office.

 Students may elect to audit courses at Westminster according to the guidelines listed below.
 Courses that are entered on students’ permanent records as audited (AU) earn no credit and fulfill no requirements.